devovevo/P3-linear-swe-solver-solutions/README.md

 \frac{\partial v}{\partial t} = -g \frac{\partial h}{\partial y} - kv
 \end{align*}
 $$
-Since we want our equations to be energy conserving (as a check of our correctness), we assume that $k = 0$, so we don't dissipate energy due to friction.
-Now, we have a much simpler looking set of equations, though again, how do we solve this?
+Since we want our equations to be energy conserving (as a check of our correctness), we assume that $k = 0$, so we don't want to dissipate energy due to friction.
+Now that we have a much simpler looking set of equations, how do we actualy solve them?
 If you already know about solving PDEs numerically you can skip this next section, but if not (like me), then please read on!

 # Discretizing the Problem in Space